 Remnants of Ringbrough [05/05/12].

 Like the medieval community before it, Ringbrough Battery is fallen to destruction and inevitable disappearance.
-In the case of the military defences, solid angular structures become wave-rounded blocks, are then reduced to stones and pebbles (washed south by longshore drift), and eventually erode to grains [05/05/12].
+In the case of the military defences, solid angular sections become wave-rounded blocks, are then reduced to stones and pebbles (washed south by longshore drift), and eventually erode to grains [05/05/12].

-This somewhat surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage facility [05/05/12].
+This somewhat surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage project [05/05/12].

 However, individual bags are plucked from the stack by the tide [05/05/12].

-The sandbags are now removed as part of the project’s programme.
+The sandbags were later removed as part of the project’s programme.

 A more recent type of tower now locates Ringbrough.
-Erected a short distance out to sea, this one takes in water to leach caverns within salt-bearing strata some 2000 metres beneath the surface, ready for the storage of gas.
+Erected 700 metres out to sea, this one was used for taking in water to leach caverns within salt-bearing strata some 2000 metres beneath the surface, ready for the storage of gas.
 It is expected to be removed by 2021 [05/05/12].